This feature allows schedulers to specify the number of resources and the skills they must hold when allocating jobs.

 - On mouse-over, a list of the resource's tags is displayed in a pop-up.

 - When a resource's tags are displayed, those tags that match the requirements are marked with a green tick.
-These tags display at the top of the list.

 Figure 5.
 A job with a required skill filtering the swimlanes.

 Editing A Skill's Priority

 First, access the resource requirements for the job via the options menu in the "Resources" column.
 Once opened, the scheduler can increase the number of resources required or add/remove the skill tags required.